Registering your dog

 If you are renewing your dog registration please also have your dog registration renewal notice (arriving July).
 Note: if you have not received this by August please contact Council.

-For further information in regards to registration please visit the links below:
+For further information in regard to registration please visit the links below:

 Dog registration renewals